 Selects the event that activates the FPGA Done signal.
 There are a maximum of four events that you can select from at one time.
 These events are Cclk edges or external (user) clock edges.
 The actual options available at any time depend on the selections made for StartupClk and SyncToDone.

-Settings: C1 - first-Cclk rising edge after the length

-C2 - second-Cclk rising edge after the length

-U2 - second-valid-user-clock rising edge after

-U3 - third-valid-user-clock rising edge after

-U4 - fourth-valid-user-clock rising edge after
+Architectures: XC5200 Settings: C1 - first-Cclk rising edge after the length count is met.
+C2 - second-Cclk rising edge after the length count is met.
+C2 - third Colk rising edge after the length count is met.
+C4 - fourth-Cclk rising edge after the length count is met.
+U2 - second-valid-user-clock rising edge after C1.
+C1.
+U4 - fourth-valid-user-clock rising edge after C1.
+Default: C1